DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * document storage is included within the system
 * the system meets current accessibility standards
 * the system works with assistive technology
-* children and families can access their records through portals (or similar)
+* children and families can access appropriate information relating to their records through portals (or similar)

 Use of terminology that is inclusive of: